 by Cyndy from The Creativity Exchange

 Today, I’m doing another Color Spotlight and featuring a gorgeous rich teal color called “Aegean Teal” from Benjamin Moore.
-I have loved this color for years and am so excited to highlight it today, especially since this has been chosen as the 2021 Color of the Year.
+I have loved this hue for years and am so excited to highlight it today, especially since this has been chosen as the 2021 Color of the Year, so it is definitely on trend.
+There are so many great places to use Aegean teal.

 If you happened to miss my post from last month, I shared a few of my favorite exterior paint colors for instantly improving curb appeal here.